-What are the social justice issues that surfaced during the session (or could have surfaced based on your group/ target population)?
+What social justice issues surfaced during the session (or could have surfaced based on your group/ target population)?
 How did you handle issues of social justice during the session (if none surface, how could you handle social justice issues of your group/ target population?
 What might you have done differently to increase social justice for the group?

-This paper is a portfolio product and requires you to engage in critical thinking about how each interaction, while satisfactory, could be improved.
+This paper is a portfolio product and requires you to think critically about how each interaction, while satisfactory, could be improved.
 Your comments are how you evidence critical thinking.
 Please use your textbook to help you utilize the appropriate skill language in your comments.
 Do not forget to cite your sources with APA 7th.